wazuh/wazuh-documentation/source/_templates/installations/basic/wazuh/common/configure_wazuh_master_node.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

-Configure the cluster node by editing the following settings in ``/var/ossec/etc/manager.conf``:
+Configure the cluster node by editing the following settings in the ``/var/ossec/etc/manager.conf`` file:

 .. code-block:: xml